google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   chain:
   : An array of zero or more JSON strings,
-    each of which is a base64 encoded CA certificates.
+    each of which is a base64 encoded CA certificate.
 The first element is the certifier of the `submission`; the second certifies the first; etc.
     The last element of `chain` (or, if `chain` is an empty array, the `submission`) is certified by an accepted trust anchor.